Curriculum

 Student Learning At Our School

 We believe that all students can learn with the right support.
 This means that we believe that every student is capable of learning and that it is our responsibility as educators to provide the necessary support to help them achieve their full potential.
-In order to meet the learning needs of all students we use Explicit Direct Instruction and the Gradual Release of Responsibility.
+In order to meet the learning needs of all students we use Explicit Instruction and the Gradual Release of Responsibility.

-Explicit Direct Instruction
+Explicit Instruction

 Gradual Release of Responsibility